 In the beginning you can see me taking the “parked” loops off the comb.

 Skip to the end of the video to see how I set them down on the comb.
 You have to be kind of careful about this, so you won’t pick them up wrong later!
 (Slide the little bubble under the video to the right to fast-forward):

 My first temporary loop holder was a ruler with clothespins clipped onto it:

-[In part of another more recent video, I demo using a set of pegs.
-Skip ahead to 2min,38sec into the video to see the the loop-holder.]
+[In part of another more recent video, I demo using this set of pegs.
+Skip ahead to 2min,38sec into the video to see that part.]

 The pegs were the easiest system, but I like my combs because they are so light and portable–I take my braids on a lot of road and camping trips.